Gardner Museum Heist —Blog

 his great friend, Bobby Guarente."

-Kurkjian suggested I look in his book to learn about the Donati / Guarente connection, what I found was not a connection, but the opposite of a connection, the impossibility of Donati and Guarente working together on the Gardner heist.
+What I did find in Kurkjian's Master Thieves, was not a connection, but the opposite of a connection.
+I discovered the impossibility of Donati and Guarente working together on the Gardner heist.

 In his book, Kurkjian writes that Donati was a "confidante of and driver for Boston mob leader Vincent Ferrara who reportedly told Ferrara that he had pulled off the Gardner robbery to try to gain Ferrara’s release from prison."